Adult Education Literacy Students

 We encourage students of all ages and backgrounds to apply for financial aid and grants.

 This financial aid is a grant, not a loan, and does not need to be repaid.
 Awards are based on financial need and support students enrolled in Adult Education and Literacy (AEL) programs.
-AEL courses help adults strengthen foundational skills, earn a high school diploma or GED, and prepare for careers such as nurse aide, payroll accountant, HVAC technician, and other high-demand fields.
+AEL courses help adults strengthen foundational skills, earn a high school diploma or GED, and prepare for careers such as an electrocardiogram technician (EKG), medical office professional (MOP), patient care technician (PCT), and other high-demand fields.

 The following is a list of the free courses we offer through our grants:

-• English as a Second Language (ESL) and Civics
+• Workplace English (English as a Second Language - ESL)

 • Internationally Trained Professionals (ITP) is a course for English Language Learners (ELLs) or others who have already completed a Bachelor's degree or professional credential from another country, and want to learn about getting a job or more education in the United States.

-• Career Pathways / Integrated Education and Training (IET) are job training classes in healthcare (nurse aid), business (payroll accounting), HVAC, IT (CompTIA A+), and many other jobs.
-These IET job training classes also teach English language and other academic skills.
+• Career Pathways / Integrated Education and Training (IET) are job training classes in electrocardiogram (EKG) technician, medical office professional (MOP), patient care technician (PCT) and many other jobs.
+These IET job training classes teach essential academic skills while preparing students for success in the workforce.

 AdultEducation@sjcd.edu